 This North Carolina covered bridge adventure will take you from Highlands NC, east to Sandford, up to Greensboro, and looping back toward Asheville on the I-40.
 Click here for our covered bridge driving map.

-The scenery is pretty fantastic, and includes some of my favorite places to visit in North Carolina.
-And if you want to make a multi-day trip of it, there are major NC cities— Charlotte, Greensboro, and Winston-Salem— to explore.
+The scenery is fantastic, and hits some of my favorite places to visit in North Carolina.
+If you want to make a multi-day trip of it, there are major NC cities to explore, including Charlotte, Greensboro, and Winston-Salem.

-So read on for our guide to the covered bridges in NC, including a handy map, some details on the history of each bridge, and other important info.
+Read on for our in-depth guide to the coolest covered bridges in NC, including a handy map, some details on the history of each bridge, and other important info.

 Covered Bridges in North Carolina Guide